URL path: Index page // Gallium (Ga)

 Gallium (Ga)

 Gallium is a blue-gray metal with a crystalline structure.
-Gallium is solid at normal room temperatures, but like Mercury, Cesium, and Rubidium, it becomes liquid when slightly warmed.
+Gallium is solid at average room temperatures, but like Mercury, Cesium, and Rubidium, it becomes liquid when slightly warmed.
 Solid Gallium is quite soft and can be cut with a knife.
 It is stable in air and water but reacts and dissolves in acids and alkalis.

 Applications of Gallium